Joshua Dobbs: 2013 season

-As a true freshman at the University of Tennessee in 2013, Dobbs played in five games with four starts after starter Justin Worley was injured in a 45–10 loss against the #1 Alabama Crimson Tide at Bryant–Denny Stadium.
-Dobbs came into the game on the road at No. 1 Alabama and completed 5-of-12 passes for 75 yards.
-He started his first career game against the #10 Missouri Tigers at Faurot Field.
-He completed 26-of-42 passes for 240 yards in the 31–3 loss, which was the most passing yards in a freshman debut since 2004; Erik Ainge (118) and Brent Schaefer (123) against the UNLV Rebels.
+As a true freshman at the University of Tennessee in 2013, Dobbs played in five games with four starts after starter Justin Worley suffered an injury in a loss against the #1 Alabama Crimson Tide at Bryant–Denny Stadium.
+Dobbs came into the game and completed 5 of 12 passes for 75 yards.
+He made his first career start against the #10 Missouri Tigers at Faurot Field.
+Dobbs completed 26-of-42 passes for 240 yards in the 31–3 loss, which was the most passing yards in a freshman debut since 2004 (Erik Ainge (118) and Brent Schaefer (123) against the UNLV Rebels).
 After a 55–23 loss to the #7 Auburn Tigers and a 14–10 loss to the Vanderbilt Commodores, Dobbs put together a solid performance against the Kentucky Wildcats at Commonwealth Stadium.
 In the 27–14 victory, Dobbs threw his first two career touchdown passes and had a 40-yard rushing touchdown.
-Overall, he completed 72-of-121 passes for 695 yards with two touchdowns and six interceptions and also rushed for 189 yards and a touchdown in his true freshman season.
+Overall, he completed 72-of-121 passes for 695 yards, two touchdowns, and six interceptions while also rushing for 189 yards and a touchdown in his true freshman season.

 2014 season

 Dobbs competed with Worley (a senior) and Nathan Peterman (a sophomore), to be Tennessee's starter for the 2014 season.
 Worley was announced the starter, but Dobbs took over as the starter in November after Worley was injured in a 34–3 loss to the #3 Ole Miss Rebels at Vaught–Hemingway Stadium.
 Although Dobbs was not pushed into action immediately after the injury, in the following week against #4 Alabama Crimson Tide, Peterman was named the starter, but he was relieved quickly by Dobbs.
 Dobbs performed well in the 34–20 defeat by recording 192 passing yards and two rushing touchdowns against the Crimson Tide.
-Against South Carolina, Dobbs had a breakout performance against the Gamecocks at Williams–Brice Stadium.
-In the 45–42 comeback win in overtime, Dobbs had 301 passing yards, two passing touchdowns, 166 rushing yards, and three rushing touchdowns.
-Against the Kentucky Wildcats at Neyland Stadium, Dobbs had 297 passing yards, three passing touchdowns, 48 rushing yards, and one rushing touchdown in the 50–16 victory.
+Against South Carolina, he had a breakout performance against the Gamecocks at Williams–Brice Stadium.
+In the 45–42 comeback overtime victory, Dobbs had 301 passing yards and two touchdowns to go along with 166 rushing yards and three touchdowns.
+Against the Kentucky Wildcats at Neyland Stadium, he had 297 passing yards and three passing touchdowns to go along with 48 rushing yards and a touchdown in the 50–16 victory.
 Dobbs and team helped Tennessee reach their first bowl game since the 2010 season.
-Dobbs was named the 2015 TaxSlayer Bowl MVP in Tennessee's 45–28 victory over Iowa.
-In the game, Dobbs passed for 129 yards and one touchdown and rushed for 76 yards and two touchdowns.
-Dobbs threw for 1,206 yards with nine touchdowns and six interceptions during his sophomore season.
-He finished the 2014 season with 469 yards rushing and eight rushing touchdowns in just six games.
+He was named the 2015 TaxSlayer Bowl MVP in Tennessee's 45–28 victory over Iowa.
+In the game, Dobbs passed for 129 yards and a touchdown and rushed for 76 yards and two touchdowns.

-Dobbs received two Offensive Player of the Week honors from the Southeastern Conference, both of which came from his combined passing and rushing performances for over 400 yards in each game.
+As a sophomore, Dobbs threw for 1,206 yards, nine touchdowns, and six interceptions while also rushing for 469 yards and eight touchdowns in just six games.
+He received two Offensive Player of the Week honors from the Southeastern Conference (SEC), both of which came from his combined passing and rushing performances for over 400 yards in each game.